tiprankstipranks

 Cyber Security - Risk 1

-Cybersecurity incidents as well as ransomware may hurt the company's business, damage its reputation, increase its costs, and cause losses.
+Cybersecurity incidents may hurt the company's business, damage its reputation, increase its costs, and cause losses.

-The company's information technology systems could be subject to significant cyber security and privacy incidents, including, but not limited to, invasion, inducement (fraudulent or otherwise) by third parties to obtain information from employees, customers, or suppliers; cyber-attacks; ransom demands; or cybersecurity breaches caused by third parties as well as employees and others with authorized access.
-Any such incident, whether successful or unsuccessful, could result in, without limitation, disruption to the company's operations; loss or compromise of, or damage to, the company's or any of its customers' or suppliers' data, confidential information; significant legal, regulatory, and financial exposure; damage to the company's reputation; significant costs related to rebuilding internal systems, managing company brand and reputation, litigation, damages, responding to regulatory inquiries, and taking other remedial steps; loss of competitive advantage; and a loss of confidence in the security of the company's information technology systems.
-In each case, that could potentially have an adverse impact on the company's business, including by impairing the company's ability to sell its products and services.
-Because the techniques used to cause these incidents and gain unauthorized access to, disable, or sabotage the company's information technology systems and data stored on those systems change frequently and often are not recognized until launched, the company may be unable to anticipate these techniques or to implement adequate preventive or protective measures to guard against them.
+The company's information technology systems could be subject to significant cyber security and privacy incidents, including, but not limited to, invasion, malicious intrusion, inducement (fraudulent or otherwise) by third parties to obtain information from employees, customers, or suppliers; cyber-attacks; ransom demands; or cybersecurity breaches caused by third parties as well as employees and others with authorized access; social engineering; nation-state attacks; exploitation of unpatched or unmanaged vulnerabilities; destruction or other misuse of data that could harm the company, operations, or the company's competitive position.
+The company and its service providers have been, and continue to be, the subject of cyber-attacks.
+While cybersecurity incidents have not caused any material interruption to the company's business, strategy, results of operations, or financial condition, there can be no assurance that such incidents will not have a material adverse impact on the company in the future.
+Any such incident, whether successful or unsuccessful, could result in, without limitation, disruption to the company's operations; loss or compromise of, or damage to, the company's or any of its customers' or suppliers' data, confidential information; significant legal, regulatory, and financial exposure; damage to the company's reputation; significant costs related to rebuilding internal systems, managing company brand and reputation, litigation, fines, damages, responding to regulatory inquiries, and taking other remedial steps; loss of competitive advantage; and a loss of confidence in the security of the company's information technology systems, any of which could have an adverse impact on the company's business, including by impairing the company's ability to sell its products and services.
+Because the techniques used to cause these incidents and gain unauthorized access to, disable, or sabotage the company's information technology systems and data stored on those systems change frequently and often are not recognized until launched, the company may be unable to anticipate them or to implement adequate preventive or protective measures to guard against them.
 Further, third parties, such as hosted solution providers, are a source of risk because they could be subject to the same or other similar types of incidents, for example in the event of a failure of their own systems and infrastructure or if they experience their own privacy or security event, which could create risks similar to those described above.
-These third parties could include organizations in the company's supply chain, which if subject to an incident, could adversely impact the company's ability to deliver its goods and services.
+These third parties could include organizations in the company's supply chain, which if subject to an incident, could adversely impact the company's ability to service its customers and suppliers.

 Technology1 | 4.0%